 My voice trembles at the memory.
 “I still have one of the notes you left me.”

-The words choke out because that final note led to the incident that sealed our fate–thus turning our magical life into a memory.
-“I’ll love you forever.
-We’re out of milk.”
+The words choke out, because that final note led to the incident that sealed our fate– turning our magical life into a memory.
+“It said, ‘I’ll love you forever.
+We’re out of milk.’”